-Examinations Registration Form & Fee Payment - As part of registering for the Ontario Clinical (Practical) Examinations, you are required to declare any exam accommodation needs, previous exam attempts, and consent or decline to consent to being a patient model during the exams.
-Exam registration and fee payment must be made by the Exam Registration Deadline noted for that session.
+Examinations Registration Form & Fee Payment - As part of registering for the Ontario Clinical (Practical) Examinations, you are required to declare previous exam attempts and consent or decline to consent to being a patient model during the exams.
+Exam registration and fee payment must be made by the exam registration deadline noted for that session.
 Exam registration will open at 9:00 a.m.
 ET on registration opening day and close at 5:00 p.m.
 ET on registration closing day, or earlier if capacity is met.
 The link to register for an exam is posted under the "Upcoming Exams" heading at the bottom of the exam overview page.

-Academic Transcript(s) - CNME-accredited program graduates must request that a copy of their academic transcript be sent to the College from their naturopathic institute to confirm eligibility to any of the College's entry-to-practise exams.
-Transcripts must be received before the Exam Timetable Release date noted for the first entry-to-practise exam being attempted under the College.
+Academic Transcript(s) - CNME-accredited program graduates must request that a copy of their academic transcript be sent to the College from their naturopathic institute to confirm eligibility to take any of the College's entry-to-practise exams.
+Transcripts must be received at least one week before the

+Exam Timetable Release date noted for the first entry-to-practise exam being attempted under the College.
 Transcript(s) only need to be submitted to the College once.
+Those whose academic institution are unable to provide their transcript by the deadline will be automatically withdrawn and refunded the exam fees paid.